ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 Copy `/<your installation directory>/doc/apache2/vhost.template` to `/etc/apache2/sites-available` as a `.conf` file.

-Modify it to fit your project.
+Modify the file to fit your project.

 Specify `/<your installation directory>/public` as the `DocumentRoot` and `Directory`.
-Uncomment the line that starts with `#if [SYMFONY_ENV]` and set the value to `prod` or `dev`, depending on the environment you want:
+Uncomment the line that starts with `#if [SYMFONY_ENV]` and set the value to `prod` or `dev`, depending on the environment that you are configuring:

 ```
 SetEnvIf Request_URI ".*" SYMFONY_ENV=prod